 One of the biggest healthy reasons to eat brown jasmine rice is because of the amount of dietary fiber it provides.
 A diet high in dietary fiber can lead to weight loss because it helps you feel full faster and longer, which helps prevent overeating.
 It also prevents constipation, aka tummy troubles, and helps lower the risk of heart disease.

 Oh, and in case you were wondering, brown jasmine rice is naturally gluten-free and has a glycemic index score of 109, which is the highest score in the rice family.
 So if you are a person with diabetes or need to monitor blood sugar, you may want to choose a different type of rice. (source: "Is Jasmine Rice Good For Diabetics?" from The Diabetes Council).

 Also, I always like to say that variation and moderation in any diet is the healthiest choice!

 For a full rundown of everything you ever wanted to know about brown rice, check out "A Complete Guide to Brown Rice."

 Here are some tools that might come in handy when making brown jasmine rice in the Instant Pot.
+Just click on the picture to learn more info about the product.
 As an Amazon Associate, I earn from qualifying orders at no cost to you.
 Thanks for supporting The Incredible Bulks.